google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS1E06-are-design-tools-fit-for-purpose.md

 {# wf_podcast_subtitle: This week we speak to Surma about design tools. #}
 {# wf_featured_image: /web/shows/designer-vs-developer/podcast/images/dvd-s01-e06-cover-large.jpg #}

-# Are existing design tools fit for purpose? {: .page-title }
+# Surma on existing design tools being fit for purpose {: .page-title }

 Welcome to _Designer Vs Developer_, a show that tries to solve the challenges faced in the industry by opening a conversation between the two, providing